camunda/camunda-docs/versioned_docs/version-8.0/components/connectors/out-of-the-box-connectors/sendgrid.md

 3. Set **Sender Email** to `jane-doe@camunda.com` (or the [sender identity](#create-a-sender-identity) you configured above).
 4. Set **Receiver Name** to `Your Name`.
 5. Set **Receiver Email** to `Your email address`.
+6. Click **Using dynamic template** in the **Compose Email** section.
-6. Log in to your SendGrid account and navigate to [the Dynamic Template you created](#configure-a-dynamic-template).
+7. Log in to your SendGrid account and navigate to [the dynamic template you created](#configure-a-dynamic-template).
-7. Copy the id of the template and paste it in the **Template ID field**.
+8. Copy the ID of the template and paste it in the **Template ID** field.

 ![get sendgrid template id](../img/connectors-sendgrid-email-template-id.png)

-8. Provide the test data in the **Template Data** field as a [FEEL context expression](/components/modeler/feel/language-guide/feel-context-expressions.md):
+9. Provide the test data in the **Template Data** field as a [FEEL context expression](/components/modeler/feel/language-guide/feel-context-expressions.md):

 ```text
 = {